Princess Elena of Romania: Childhood

 Elena spent her childhood at her family homes in Lausanne, Switzerland, and in the United Kingdom at Ayot House, St Lawrence, Hertfordshire; during holidays she and her sisters spent time with their grandmother, Helen, Queen Mother in Florence, Italy at Villa Sparta and in Denmark with Princess Margaret and Prince René.
 She and her sisters were told "fascinating tales of a homeland they couldn't visit" by their father.

-Education
+Education and career

 Elena received her primary education in Switzerland and her secondary at Effingham House in Little Common, Bexhill-on-Sea, East Sussex; she was fond of sports during her school years, playing on goal defence in the netball team.

-Careers

 In the mid-1970s, Elena taught handicapped children for a short period of time in London and after her leaving, she began a two-year course in art restoration; following the end of her course she worked in an art restoration firm in London.